-Factor XII deficiency, also known as Hageman deficiency, is the most common congenital coagulopathy among cats.
-Although common among bleeding disorders, this condition is actually often asymptomatic.
-Hageman trait is a blood clotting disorder characterized by deficiency in the coagulation factor XII.
-For more background information about blood coagulation as well as other hemophilia disorders, please read our blog Hemophilia in cats.
+Hageman deficiency is a blood clotting disorder characterized by deficiency in the coagulation factor XII.
+For more background information about blood coagulation as well as other haemophilia disorders, please read our blog Haemophilia in cats.

 This insistence pathway can be stimulated in other ways without the Hageman factor too.
 This is why it is thought that the Hageman factor may not be essential and explains why the condition usually remains asymptomatic and undetected.

 “It (Hageman) has been reported in the DSH, DLH and other breeds including Siamese and Himalayan.
 Definitive diagnosis rests on the measurement of Factor XII activity.
 No treatment is required.” – Dr. Severine Tasker, Department of Clinical Veterinary Science, University of Bristol.

 Hageman deficiency is often asymptomatic despite the prolongation of the clotting time.
 It does not express a bleeding tendency like it’s the case with other coagulation factor deficiencies.
 However, when the blood from the cat is subjected to a partial thromboplastin time tests (PTT) and serum prothrombin (PT) time tests, the samples will take abnormally long.

 Factor XII deficiency is usually discovered accidentally through pre-operative blood tests that are required by hospitals.

 Unfortunately, there is no cure for cats with congenital haemophilia.
 Hageman deficiency usually does not require any treatment anyway.
 Only acquired FXII deficiencies need to be addressed in the way of fixing the underlying problem.